 Take substance abuse or addiction, for example.
-No one intentionally becomes addicted to substances or behaviors.
-What may start out as innocent behavior, such as drinking with friends, can turn out to be an addiction that’s tough to beat by yourself?
+No one intentionally becomes addicted to substances or behaviours.
+What may start out as innocent behaviour, such as drinking with friends, can turn out to be an addiction that’s tough to beat by yourself?
 Sometimes it requires professional substance abuse treatment.

-When treating substance abuse, an individualized treatment plan is created that involves treating the addiction, as well as emotions and behaviors underlying the addiction.
-Cognitive behavioral therapy (CBT) is an evidence-based therapy that works quite well to help individuals change negative thoughts, belief patterns, and behaviors.
+When treating substance abuse, an individualized treatment plan is created that involves treating the addiction, as well as the emotions and behaviours underlying the addiction.
+Cognitive behavioural therapy (CBT) is an evidence-based therapy that works quite well to help individuals change negative thoughts, belief patterns, and behaviours.

-Using the framework that thoughts influence beliefs and beliefs influence behaviors, CBT works by targeting faulty or negative thoughts and modifying or revamping them into more healthy ones.
+Using the framework that thoughts influence beliefs and beliefs influence behaviours, CBT works by targeting faulty or negative thoughts and modifying or revamping them into more healthy ones.

 If you’re struggling with substance abuse, it’s likely that underneath the addiction, you’ve picked up some unhealthy, destructive thoughts and beliefs.
 This could have started in childhood or perhaps it has occurred over time as an adult.

-Thoughts like, “I’m a failure” or “Nothing ever works out for me” or “I’ll never be able to quit” can keep you stuck in a negative cycle year after year.
+Thoughts like, “I’m a failure”, “Nothing ever works out for me” or “I’ll never be able to quit” can keep you stuck in a negative cycle year after year.
 Such thoughts and patterns may cause you to struggle with things like anxiety, depression, shame, fear, and more.